 Grunge fashion was typically bought from thrift stores, where it is still readily available.
 Clothes were loose fitting so as to de-emphasize the body’s form, and there was no way of differentiating men’s and women’s grunge clothes.

-Big knitted sweaters were a common part of the grunge look and, if you’re struggling to picture exactly what we are talking about, just Google Kurt Cobain.
-If you can find a long-sleeved sweater with holes in the sleeves–that is the winner.
+Big knitted sweaters were a common part of the grunge look and, if you’re struggling to picture exactly what we’re talking about, just Google Kurt Cobain.
+If you can find a long-sleeved sweater with holes in the sleeves–it’s perfect.

 The floral print was another common clothing trend at this time.
 In fact, you could get floral print on everything from headbands to dresses and even jeans.

-If you’re going to a summer or spring garden party, then a floral slip dress is perfect.
-If it’s winter, go for the floral mini dress with thick stockings and some combat boots.
-Add a leather jacket to finish off the look.
+If you’re going to a summer or spring garden party, then a floral slip dress is perfect, but if it’s winter, you might want to opt for something bulkier and warmer.

 90s Look: Cardigan

-A cardigan would make a great and easy choice.
-They are very versatile so there were a number of styles of cardigan that were popular.
+A cardigan would make a great choice.
+There were a number of styles of cardigans that were popular.